Plaban-Kumar-Mondal/godot-docs/community/contributing/ways_to_contribute.rst

    draw attention to Godot.
 So keep working on your awesome projects, each new game increases our credibility on the gamedev market!

--  **Get involved in the engine's development.** This can be by contributing code via pull requests, testing the development snapshots or directly the git *master* branch, report bugs or suggest enhancements on the issue tracker, improve the official documentation (both the class reference and
+-  **Get involved in the engine's development.** This can be done by contributing code via pull requests, testing the development snapshots or directly the git *master* branch, report bugs or suggest enhancements on the issue tracker, improve the official documentation (both the class reference and